National Cancer Institute

 Key Points for this Section

-- Memory and thinking problems may occur in cancer patients and cancer survivors.
+- Memory loss and thinking problems are common in people with cancer and cancer survivors.

-- Focus on the important information, thoughts, and actions.
+- Focus on important information, thoughts, and actions.

 - Pay attention to a task or activity for a long period of time.